 - notify – send an email to the recipient

 - blocklist – automatically blocklist the domain matching the whois record criteria

 - sinkhole -automatically sinkhole the domain matching the whois record criteria

 We’ve been using the system for a little over a month now and have had some interesting results.

-The ability to automatically blacklist a domain based on a field in a domain’s whois record is very powerful.
+The ability to automatically blocklist a domain based on a field in a domain’s whois record is very powerful.
 To do so requires a high level of confidence in the whois field’s value.
-For example, automatically blacklisting a domain based on the registrar listed in its whois record will very likely result in a high rate of false positives.
-Blacklisting on a value which is likely to be unique to the domain’s owner, such as an email address or physical address, still has the ability to introduce false positives, but is much less likely.
+For example, automatically blocklisting a domain based on the registrar listed in its whois record will very likely result in a high rate of false positives.
+Blocklisting on a value which is likely to be unique to the domain’s owner, such as an email address or physical address, still has the ability to introduce false positives, but is much less likely.

-Mining the blacklist our research team internally moderates and incorporating open reports from other security researchers, we have been able to identify, with strong confidence, compromised and dedicated email addresses.
-Using our notification system, we are able to blacklist a domain shortly after it is registered, and in some cases before it is used maliciously.
+Mining the blocklist our research team internally moderates and incorporating open reports from other security researchers, we have been able to identify, with strong confidence, compromised and dedicated email addresses.
+Using our notification system, we are able to blocklist a domain shortly after it is registered, and in some cases before it is used maliciously.